biof509/biof509/docs/syllabus/index.rst

 Final class: 8th May 2017

 *This document is subject to revision.
-Last revised 6th January 2017.*
+Last revised 12th February 2017.*

 Course Description
 ------------------